drshahizan/software-engineering/proposal/submission/sec02/Engineering/readme.md

 - Regular software updates: Regular software updates should be implemented to ensure that the system is protected against known vulnerabilities and security threats.
 Updates should be tested thoroughly before being deployed to ensure that they do not break any functionality or compromise data security.

+ 4. Data sources:
+  The parcel delivery system will require data from various sources, including user data, package information, and payment details.
+User data may be sourced from the university's student and staff databases, while package information may be sourced from the courier or delivery services used by the university.
+Payment details may be sourced from payment gateways used by the system.

+5. Data schema:
+  The data schema is the structure of the database that stores the system's data.
+The data schema should be designed to be efficient and secure, and should be able to handle a large volume of data.
+The schema should include tables for storing user data, package information, and payment details, as well as any other data required by the system.

+6. Data transformations:
+  Data transformations may be necessary to ensure that data is stored and processed correctly in the system.
+For example, data may need to be transformed to conform to a specific format or standard, or to remove any errors or inconsistencies in the data.
+Data transformations may be performed using tools such as ETL (Extract, Transform, Load) or data mapping software.

 ### 11. Timeline and Deliverables:
 - Provide a detailed timeline for the project, including milestones and deadlines.
 - Specify the deliverables that will be provided at each milestone.
 It should also specify the expected time frame for each deliverable and the resources that will be required to complete the project.